1. What career fields do most of your graduate students enter?

 Applied Communication Studies applicants are not required to take an entrance exam.
 However, the GRE is for students planning to apply to Ph.D. programs after the M.A. or those applying to the Combined program with the UAMS College of Public Health.
 Check with UAMS for deadlines since it is only students in the Combined program who are required to take the GRE.

 10. How many students are admitted each year?

-Approximately 20 students are admitted.
+Up to 20 students are admitted each year.
 We seek to keep the numbers low in order to maximize classroom interaction.

 11. How soon will I hear whether or not I was admitted?

 Notification of acceptance or denial are provided by the middle of May for Fall and by early December for the Spring.
 Graduate assistantship positions are decided by mid-April.

 12. What resources are available to students with disabilities?

 UALR strives to provide a usable, equitable, inclusive and sustainable environment free from all discrimination, including discrimination on the basis of disability.
 Students with disabilities should contact the Disability Resource Center by phone at 501-569-3000 or by email at firstname.lastname@example.org.